 Can the language proficiency exam be done remotely?

 Yes.
-All exams are being done remotely in Spring 2021, but will still be proctored.
+Exams will have the option to be completed remotely in Spring 2022, but will still be proctored.
 This requires you to have access to a laptop as well as a smartphone during the exam.

 NOTE: Chromebooks and tablets are not supported.

-What is the minimum language proficiency level required to obtain a Global Seal of Biliteracy?
+What is the minimum language proficiency level required to obtain a University Global Seal of Biliteracy?

 If you take the exam and test at the level of Working Proficiency (advanced-low), and can demonstrate that you have experience with cultural and linguistic immersion, you will receive the Seal.

-Do I have to be an IB major or Fowler College of Business student to participate?
+Do I have to be an IB major, Fowler College of Business or Joint Doctoral Program (JDP) in Education student to participate?

-In Spring 2021, yes.
-The inaugural SDSU Global Seal of Biliteracy is only being offered to International Business majors and Fowler students with an advanced level of Spanish.
+In this 2021-2022 academic year, yes.
+The SDSU University Global Seal of Biliteracy is only being offered to International Business majors, Fowler and Joint PhD Program in Education students with an advanced level of Spanish.
 In the future, additional majors and languages may be eligible.
-Students interested in a Global Seal of Biliteracy in another language or major should complete this Interest Form.
+Students interested in a University Global Seal of Biliteracy in another language or major should complete this Interest Form.